 David Gertler announced he will be hosting science, engineering, technology and math (STEM) discussions with parents and homework help for students in science and math as part of his campaining efforts for a seat on the school board.

-Gertler, who owns a technology consulting business, said "I think this is a great way to help our students with their math and science homework and hopefully inspire them to pursue careers in those fields."
+Gertler, , said "I think this is a great way to help our students with their math and science homework and hopefully inspire them to pursue careers in those fields."